yugabyte/jepsen/yugabyte/README.md

 This will also classify test results by categories and put them into `~/code/jepsen/yugabyte/results-sorted`
 sub-directories:
 - *ok*
-- *timed-out* - test run (including analysis phase) took more than time limit defined in `run-jepsen.py`
+- *timed-out* - test run (including analysis phase) took more than time limit defined in `run-jepsen.py`.
-- *no-history* - file with operations history is absent
+- *no-history* - file with operations history is absent.
-- *valid-unknown* - test results checker wasn't able to determine whether results are valid
+- *valid-unknown* - test results checker wasn't able to determine whether results are valid.
-- *invalid* - history of operations is inconsisent
+- *invalid* - history of operations is inconsisent.

 The following tests are implemented: